Nazmi Mehmeti: Biography

 By trade, Mehmeti was a carpenter and worked around Lower Hutt, Upper Hutt, and Wellington.
 To start with, he built a house in Upper Hutt and he later moved on to Auckland.
 He also worked at the Meremere power station as a carpenter for a period.
 He made a marked contribution to the leadership of the New Zealand Muslim Association during the 1960s and is particularly remembered for his constant efforts to maintain the NZMA Islamic Centre property on Hargreaves Street.

 Nazmi Mehmeti is largely responsible for securing the first Muslim cemetery in New Zealand (1963).
 Beforehand, Muslims were buried in various plots and even in the Chinese allotments.
 A few days before the festival of Eid al Adha in 1963, a Muslim burial plot was officially established in the Waikumete Cemetery in western Auckland.
 The Auckland City Council Parks and Library Committee confirmed a New Zealand Muslim Association petition for 100 places on 29 April 1963, following two meetings in March between the Director of Parks and several members of the executive committee, led by Nazmi Mehmeti, as president of the Association.

-He shifted to Australia, worked in Sydney as a carpenter, and then bought a small farm.
-Later, he sold everything and went to Istanbul, Turkey.
-He returned to his native village of Rečane in Macedonia in the early 1990s after the fall of Communism there, and worked his father's land together with his brothers.
-He later died and was buried in Gostivar in 1995.